nimiq/developer-center/migration/validator-registration.md

 The steps outlined in this guide are only applicable during the **Validator Registration Phase**.

-The **Activation Phase** begins on **November 19**, and we recommend running the activation tool **before** this date to allow your node to download the database early.
-Learn more about the activation process [here](#what-s-next).

 ### Prerequisites

 - Ensure [Node.js](https://nodejs.org) ≥ v18.20.4 is installed
-- Clone the [Nimiq Validator Registration Tool repository](https://github.com/nimiq/validator-registration-tool) and move to the directory
+- Clone the [Nimiq Validator Registration Tool repository](https://github.com/nimiq/validator-registration-tool) and move to the cloned directory
 - Install Yarn globally with `npm install -g yarn`
 - Install all dependencies by executing `yarn` inside the cloned repository